 Henry Hudson Park

 This hillside has gone by many names over time—Nipnichsen, Berrian’s Neck, Spuyten Duyvil Hill—and the broader neighborhood known as Riverdale.
 The park is named for Henry Hudson (1575-1611) an English explorer and navigator.
-In September 1609 Hudson, then captain of the Dutch ship, Halve Maen (Half Moon), directed his ship to drop anchor in the lower bay of what is now New York Harbor.
-Henry Hudson (1575-1611) had been hired by the Dutch East India Company to find a sea route through North America to the Far East.
+In September 1609 Hudson, then captain of the Half Moon, dropped anchor in the lower bay of what is now New York Harbor.
+Hudson had been hired by the Dutch East India Company to find a sea route through North America to the Far East.
 The ship sailed up the river that now bears his name, docking off Spuyten Duyvil and attempting travel even further upstream before abandoning the quest, realizing that the river was narrowing.
-Hudson's last voyage was in 1611 when after claiming for England the body of water in Canada later named Hudson’s Bay, and pressing for further westward exploration, he was cast adrift by his mutinying crew.
+Hudson’s last voyage was in 1611 when after claiming for England the body of water in Canada later named Hudson’s Bay, and pressing for further westward exploration, he was cast adrift by his mutinying crew.
 In the 1620s, the Dutch established a trading post in lower Manhattan that would become New Netherland.

 Directions to Henry Hudson Park